uc-r/uc-r.github.io/datawrangling/week-1.md

 ## 1. Introduction to R and the RStudio IDE

-First, get yourself (re-)introduced to R and the RStudio IDE by reading and completing the following tutorials and DataCamp assignments.
+First, get yourself (re-)introduced to R and the RStudio IDE by reading and completing the following tutorials.

 ### Assignments